energywebfoundation/greenproofs-worker-guide/README.md

 ## Deploying Worker Image

 Once connected to the VM.
-Follow the steps to run the container image.
+Follow the steps below to run the container image.

 #### Install docker